 - be primarily based in Texas,

 - prove its principal place of business is in Texas, and

 - be a for-profit entity that has not exceeded the size standard prescribed by 34 TAC §20.294.

-Angelo State University (ASU) is required by Texas Government Code Section 2161.123 to have a strategic plan for increasing HUB vendor utilization.
-The purpose of the ASU HUB Program is to promote full and equal contracting opportunities for all businesses in the State of Texas, through race, ethnic, and general-neutral means in accordance with the State of Texas Disparity Study.
+The purpose of the ASU HUB Program is to promote full and equal contracting opportunities for all businesses in the State of Texas, in accordance with TX Government Code 2161, TX Administrative Code, and the State of Texas Disparity Study.
 Based on the Disparity Study and future fiscal year purchases of goods and services, ASU has developed HUB utilization goals in the following procurement categories:

 In accordance with Texas Administrative Code Section 2161.065, Angelo State University (ASU) supports the Comptroller of Public Accounts HUB Mentor Protégé Program by fostering long‐term relationships between prime contractors (mentors) and Historically Underutilized Businesses (HUBs) (protégés) to aid HUBs in their development and increase their ability to do business with State of Texas agencies (state agencies).

 The ASU Mentor Protégé Program is voluntary for both the Mentor and the Protégé, and while it does not guarantee that a contract will be awarded, the program does provide an opportunity for HUBs to work with prime contractors.